 Vision therapy entails a variety of non-surgical therapeutic procedures designed to vitalize visual function.
 Vision therapy involves a series of treatments during which carefully planned activities are carried out by the patient under professional supervision.
 The targeted treatments are determined by the nature and severity of the diagnosed condition.
 Vision therapy is done to enhance visual sub-skills to boost performance – not to simply strengthen eye muscles.

 1. A Complete Digital Optomap Eye Exam is the first step.
 If an eye exam has been completed within 12 months then it does not need to be repeated.
-The OHIP benefit eye-exam covers the vast majority of the investment for patients up to 19 and over 65 years of age, while the remainder is $98, otherwise the examination is $229.
-In most cases, diagnostic testing is performed with the use of dilating drops to ensure the best optical prescription.
+The OHIP benefit eye-exam covers the vast majority of the investment for patients up to 19 and over 65 years of age, while the remainder is the patient’s responsibility.
+In most cases, diagnostic testing is performed with the use of dilating drops to ensure the best optical prescription for success.

 4. Home activities are essential for success.
-These supportive home activities use specific software programs and custom eye-exercises.
-Patients need to be committed to working on the home activities five times or more per week for 30 minutes.
-Part of the rapid success for vision therapy is making therapy priority in the patient’s life.
+These home support home activities use specific software programs and custom eye-exercises.
+They are completed 5 times per week for 30 minutes..
+Part of the rapid success for vision therapy is making therapy a priority in the patient’s life.

-Dr. Gall’s Vision Therapist, Heather, plays a vital role in caring for patients and motivating them to achieve success for lifelong learning.
-She has a Bachelor of Arts degree in Psychology, over 7 years of experience with vision therapy and works closely with Dr. Gall while providing individualized vision therapy.
+Dr. Gall’s Vision Therapist Team, led by Heather Dillon, play a vital role in caring for patients and motivating them to achieve success for lifelong learning.
+Heather has a Bachelor of Arts degree, two designations of certified vision therapist (PVTAP, COVT) and over 10 years of experience with vision therapy.
+The Vision Therapy Team works closely with Dr. Gall while providing personalized vision therapy.